skillrepos/ai-apps_v3/labs.md

 <br><br>

 8. The agent should start up, and wait for you to prompt it about weather in a location.
 You'll be able to see similar TAO output.
 And you'll also be able to see the server INFO messages in the other terminal as the MCP connections and events happen.
-A suggested prompt is below. (**Note that there may be a long period of processing before you get the final answer.
-This could be on the order of minutes.**)
+A suggested prompt is below. (**Note that there may be a long period of processing before you get the final answer.)

 ```
 What is the weather in New York?